ezra-obiwale/laraquick/README.md

-# lara-quick
+# larapi
-A collection of classes to be extended/used in laravel applications for quick development
+A collection of classes to be extended/used in laravel api applications for quick development